cyberworkz/serverless-templates/aws-nodejs-typescript-cloudwatch-log/README.md

 ## Use Cases
 - Process Cloudwatch logs to trigger on errors or warnings
+- Notify operations on errors b y email or messaging platform

 ## Setup
 1. Install serverless - ```npm install -g serverless```